magnetic-lab/magla/README.md

 ```
 The above creates a new `Postgres` column in the 'facilities' table and returns a `MaglaFacility` object pre-populated with data in the '<MaglaEntity>.data' property.

-Project settings are sent in as a dictionary which is stored as `JSONB` in `Postgres`.
+Project settings are sent in as a dictionary which is stored as `JSON` in `Postgres`.
 At runtime a `MaglaEntity` object gets injected and Python's native string formatting can be used to access the object's relationships and attributes for custom naming.
 ```python
 # Create 2D settings template
 # a custom creation method doesn't exist for this entity type so the 'create' method is used directly.